 Guitar cables are a necessary evil for any electric guitar player.
 They take up a lot of space, they’re a pain to unpack and put away, and they are an omnipresent tripping hazard.
 But without them, the ‘cool’ aspects of using electric instruments (ie. being loud) wouldn’t work, so I suppose we should share some level of gratitude towards cables.

-There is an instance where cables do impact the sound you get out of your amp —prevalent when using a long cable (approx. 10-15ft).
+There is an instance where cables do impact the sound you get out of your amp — prevalent when using a long cable (over 10-15ft).
 Such distance between instrument and input can cause a signal to become distorted, noisy or create an annoying humming that is detrimental to recording, gigging and practicing.

-Some guitarists will need to pick up a direct injection (DI) box to remedy this.
-You can read more about that here.
+Some guitarists will need to pick up a direct injection (DI) box to remedy this (more about that here).

 Of course, this is the tip of the iceberg and — especially for guitarists — the real pleasure of using an amplifier is the tonal experimentation and creativity it can unlock.
 A finely tuned amp with precise settings can really lend an artist a specific sound that sets them apart.

 Going hand-in-hand with amps, guitar pedals are the cherry on top of unique tonal manipulation.
 A pedal is an electronic device with a circuit that processes and alters a signal.